zeed3v/jqueryexercises/README.md

 # jqueryexercises
-Another version of the slideshow exercise, this time using jQuery
+Another version of the slideshow exercise, this time using jQuery.
+Also, Tabs exercises with jQuery.